OWASP/SecureTea-Project/README.md

  - `cd gui`
  - `npm install`
  - `ng serve`
-13. Click new tab terminal and type -> 'sudo python monitor.py'
+13. Click new tab terminal and type -> `sudo python monitor.py`
 13. Go to `http://localhost:4200` to view your project.
-    END-POINT type 'http://localhost:5000' and click SIGN IN.
+    END-POINT type `http://localhost:5000` and click SIGN IN.